keithalewis/math/um1.md

 This note assumes you are familiar with measure theory and stochastic processes, but are not necessarily an expert.
 We provide a mathematically rigorous model that extends [@Ros1978] without involving the Hahn-Banach theorem.
+It also does not involve probability measures, sigma algebras, Brownian motion, the Ito formula, or partial differential equations.
+As Ross pointed out, the Fundamental Theorem of Asset Pricing involves only geometry, not probability.
-The Unified Model can be used on any set of instruments to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
+The Unified Model can be used for any set of instruments to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
 It does not provide a solution, only an initial framework for further research.